 Many cat owners believe that it's better for cats to go outside.
 Others don't know how many easy options there are for indoor cat fun.
 An adoption relationship can help you share perspectives and give cat lovers the insights they need to make good decisions.
 Instead of saying no, spend time explaining how cats can live longer, healthier lives indoors, with reduced risks to themselves and wildlife.
+Provide prospective adopters with information about cat harnesses and catios.
 Be proactive by sending cats home with a collar, tag and microchip.
 This approach leads to adoption, plus a more informed pet owner.

 Jose wasn't ready to adopt after his 18-year-old cat passed away, until he met Sebastian.
 He didn't have veterinary history because he hadn't been able to afford it.
 Then he was too embarrassed to start.
-He knew veterinary care was important and planned on Sebastian being a regular patient, but he was worried he wouldn't qualify.
+He knew veterinary care was important and planned on Sebastian being a regular patient, but he was worried he wouldn't qualify for adoption.
 He did.
 And Sebastian is grateful!

-promote veterinary care, without requiring proof.
+Adopters Welcome policies promote veterinary care, without requiring proof.

-Veterinarians are life savers for pets and should be part of adoption conversations.
+Veterinarians are lifesavers for pets and should be part of adoption conversations.
 But past history doesn't always predict future behavior.
 Remember the time before you knew what all the letters in FVRCP and DHPP stood for?
 Adopters come with a range of veterinary experience and also have the ability to learn more, just like you.